Skip to content

 • H100: --gres=gpu:H100:1 (up to 8 GPUs)

-To help the job scheduler effectively manage the use of GPUs, your job submission script must request multiple CPUs (usually two) for each GPU you use.
+To help the job scheduler effectively manage the use of GPUs, your job submission script must request multiple CPUs (usually two or more) for each GPU you use.
 The scheduler will reject jobs submitted that do not request sufficient CPUs for every GPU.
-This ratio should be one:two.

 Examples: